MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

 Armed with this information, you can identify unresponsive components, execution problems, and access [the log files](#logs).

-The set of diagnostic tests include:
+The sets of diagnostic tests include:
 + A general health check of the configuration
 + A trace of an execution (R code, Python code, or a web service)